Data4Democracy/smtk/README.md

 * `on_loop_complete` : called each time poll of all active threads is complete
 * `on_start`: called once at startup

-In order to actually do something with the thread updates inherit from `ChanMonitor` and override above methods
+In order to actually do something with the updates inherit from `ChanMonitor` and override above methods.
 ```python
 class DemoChan(ChanMonitor):
   def on_start(self):